mih/autorunrecord/README.md

 be declared in a `runrecord` with any such alternative command.
 If found, command lines from the `runrecord` directive's body are merely copied into the output, and `realcommand` is executed instead.

+### Output normalization

+When command output is tracked in a version control system, or is generated by multiple entities, it can make sense to normalize it.
+For example, to standardize timestamps, line-endings, or user names.

+The configuration setting `autorunrecord_line_replace` can be set in `conf.py`.
+It must be a list with 2-tuples.
+The first item in each tuple is a match expression, and the second item a replacement value.
+The syntax for both must match the requirements of the `sub()` function of the Python `re` module.
+As indicated by the configuration item name, the replacement (matching) is performed line-by-line.

+Here is an example for removing trailing spaces on each output line:

+    autorunrecord_line_replace = [
+        # trailing space removal
+        (r'[ ]+$', ''),
+    ]